-- Dogs have an associative memory, rather than an episodic memory.
-This means they learn patterns and develop “pictures” of certain situations as opposed to recalling specific events.
+- Dogs have more of an associative memory than an episodic memory.
+This means they tend to learn patterns and develop “pictures” of certain situations more so than recalling specific events.

-- They also have poor short-term recollection.
-Yelling at your dog for something she did twenty minutes ago won’t do either of you any good.
+- They also seem to have poor short-term recollection.
+Yelling at your dog for something she did twenty minutes ago likely won’t do either of you any good.

 - That said, canines can experience one-trial learning.
 This explains why some puppies become afraid of all other dogs after being attacked once.
 We should prioritize general associations while avoiding single-event trauma.